the-infocom-files/zork2/docs/README.md

 [zork2-r63.zip]: https://eblong.com/infocom/sources/zork2-r63.zip
 [final revision]: https://github.com/historicalsource/zork2/tree/e57804a45359004fd95f29cc015481ea124376e6

-The following source material is available for importation.
-Release 63 was selected from the Zarf Sources.

 ## Future Development

 Release 63 has been selected as the starting point for future development.